mattermost/mattermost-handbook/operations/operations/company-cadence.md

 - **Going Well**: What's going well, and what would we want to amplify or repeat?
 - **Not Going Well**: What's moving slower than expected?
 What's in our way?
 - **Next Actions**: Based on what's going well (things we want to amplify or repeat) and Not Going Well (problems we need to solve), what are the next actions we want to take in the next 1-2 weeks?
+Next actions should include who is responsible for them, a due date and what the expected outcomes and imapct of the next actions.

-All goals should have GNNs written perodically.
+All goals should have GNNs written monthly in alignment with the Monthly Business Review cadence.
 If a goal is "Yellow" or "Red" in status, then we ask for the GNN to be shared out.

 If a goal has been "Yellow" or "Red" the previous period, we ask that two additional items are included in the next GNN Update: